 2-day Professional Development Workshop: PDW7

-The goal of the workshop will be to provide opportunities for experiential learning using plus-one process to explore the situations brought by participants (Boxer 2018).
-We will learn to use this process to uncover the gaps that underlie the dilemmas being faced, and to understand how the ‘walling off’ of these gaps shows up in resistance/counter-resistance dynamics at different levels of the organisation competing within its ecosystem.
-We will introduce Lacanian thinking to consider what unconscious dynamics these gaps might be symptomatic of, and to explore what forms of intervention will be needed to change the dynamics within the context of the larger ecosystem.
+The goal of the workshop will be to provide opportunities for experiential learning using a plus-one process to explore the situations brought by participants (Boxer 2019).
+We will use this process to uncover the gaps that underlie the dilemmas participants face and to understand how the ‘walling off’ of these gaps shows up in resistance/counter-resistance dynamics at different levels of the organisation.
+We will introduce Lacanian thinking to consider what unconscious dynamics these gaps might be symptomatic of, and to explore what forms of intervention are needed to change the dynamics within the larger ecosystem.

 Philip Boxer BSc MBA PhD brings many years of strategy consulting experience to his work with clients in public, private and not-for-profit sectors, developing clients’ capabilities for leadership within highly networked environments; and using approaches that enable clients both to scale learning across networked organizations and to develop the agility of the supporting business platforms.
 Philip is a member of the (Lacanian) Centre for Freudian Analysis and Research and the International Society for the Psychoanalytic Study of Organizations.
 The focus of his research and writing is on ways of understanding and working through the maladaptive responses of organizations to turbulent business ecosystems in the pursuit of greater sustainability.